udem-dlteam/libs/README.md

 Repo to develop new libraries for Gambit.

-SRFIs should be added to the srfi subdirectory.
+SRFIs should be added to the `srfi` subdirectory.
+Please open one GitHub issue per SRFI to discuss development.

 SRFIs already in Gambit's main repo (under `lib/srfi`):